pilover100/ES-developer-tool/README.md

 In the future I will replace this tool with a better GUI version powered by TkInter (ToolKit Interface) which will make it much more user friendly and easier to use.

 ---
-## *ship_extractor.py*
+## *ship variant extractor.py*
 ---

-This WIP tool allows for the extraction of save game ships as variants or a base ship (the flagship, or first ship, in the save file provided)
+This WIP tool allows for the extraction of save game ships as variants of a base ship specified.

 ---
 ## *win dev setup.py*